rec3141/bbpipe-snakemake/README.md

 ## To schedule with Slurm as one task

-- Change parameters in `runscript.sh` to your preferences.
+- Change sbatch parameters in `runscript.sh` to your preferences.
 Defaults are

 ```sh
 #SBATCH --time=480:00